Trouballs

-Trouballs is a 2001 Game Boy Color game developed by Paragon Five and published by Capcom Entertainment, and is a puzzle game similar in design to Tetris and Puyo Puyo.
+Trouballs is a 2001 Game Boy Color puzzle video game developed by Paragon Five and published by Capcom Entertainment.
+The game was developed out of Paragon Five's studio in Wrocław, Poland, founded and led by Paul Bragiel.

 Gameplay

-A screenshot of Trouballs depicting the puzzle gameplay.
+A screenshot depicting the puzzle gameplay.

-Trouballs requires players to match balls of the same color into boxes of four or six, which then disappear.
+Similar in design to Tetris and Puyo Puyo, Trouballs requires players to match balls of the same color into boxes of four or six, which then disappear.
 Players manipulate the balls on the screen through turning wheels.
 Additional features include falling balls, moving winches and gears.
-The game has two modes: a "set number" mode that has a set number of balls on the screen, that requires the player to arrange the balls in rectangles of four or six balls until they vanish, or "ever more balls", in which balls keep falling into play, and keep the play screen from filling up with balls until the time limit.
+The game has two modes: a "set number" mode with a fixed number of balls on screen, requiring the player to arrange them into rectangles until they vanish; and "ever more balls", in which balls keep falling into play and the player must prevent the screen from filling up before the time limit expires.